Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC10594465/

-• Population: Athletes/active adults.
+• Population: Athletes and active adults.

 5. Ailioaie LM & Ailioaie C. Photobiomodulation and sports: a narrative review with an RCT example.
 2021.